sybrew/the-seo-framework/readme.txt

 			- `wp_is_json_request()`
 			- `wp_is_jsonp_request()`
 			- `wp_is_xml_request()`
+* **Removed:**
+	* The following plugins are no longer recognized as conflicting plugins:
+		* SEO: Yoast SEO Premium (Yoast SEO needs to be active for Yoast SEO Premium to work).
+			* Yoast SEO is still checked against.
+		* Sitemaps: Simple Wp Sitemap ([abandoned](https://wordpress.org/plugins/simple-wp-sitemap/)).
 * **Note:**
 	* Transient `tsf_sitemap_5_%`, where % changes per blog, is no longer used.
 This transient should clear automatically.
 	* Transient `tsf_exclude_1_%`, where % changes per blog, is no longer used.
 This transient will be deleted on upgrade.